DzvinkaYarish/HPC_practice/README.md

 - Don't run resource intensive code  on the login node! (very small scripts are fine)
 - Debug something interactively - `srun` but with small time limit and resources
 - Train/evaluate a long script with expected behaviour - `sbatch`
-- Do not use `srun` for long trainings - the job won't finish when the training ends and the process will hold GPU bot not utilize it
+- Do not use `srun` for long trainings - the job won't finish when the training ends and the process will hold GPU but not utilize it
 - Know how much GPU memory you need
   - falcon3 - 16Gb; falcon1-2, 4-6 - 32Gb; pegasus - 40Gb; pegasus2 - 80Gb